What if I do not pay enough tax?

 HMRC sometimes also agree to tax small amounts of income you get ‘gross’, that is, without tax taken off, through your PAYE code, without you having to fill in a tax return each year.
 This might apply to rental income or some types of savings interest, for example.
 HMRC will probably have used an estimate of the income to work out your PAYE code for the year and may have used the same figure in the P800 calculation.
 Check the amount that HMRC have used is still correct and tell them if it needs changing or if it is no longer relevant, for example, if you have stopped getting that type of income.

 HMRC might add together more than one source of income in a single line on the calculation.
-The main items that may be combined are likely to be taxable state benefits or savings income for example, and you may have to contact HMRC to obtain a full breakdown of those figures.
+The main items that may be combined are likely to be taxable state benefits or savings income for example, and you may have to contact HMRC to obtain a full breakdown of those figures, although you may be able to check them in your Personal Tax Account.

 Spot what might be missing